MicrosoftDocs/customer-insights/ci-docs/audience-insights/home.md

 4 - Specify personal settings for Customer Insights

+5 - View the following sections in the home page:

-- The **Recent segments** section displays groups of customers based on demographic, behavioral, or transactional attributes that you've defined.
+- **Recent segments** shows groups of customers based on demographic, behavioral, or transactional attributes that you've defined.
 [Creating segments](segments.md) helps you to group your customer base and better target your business activities.

-- The **Recent measures** section shows tiles with [key performance indicators (KPIs)](measures.md) that you've defined.
+- **Recent measures** shows tiles with [key performance indicators (KPIs)](measures.md) that you've defined.
 For example, average likelihood of a customer to churn or the average online spend per customer.

-- The **Recent enrichments** section lists the results of the enrichment runs that completed recently.
+- **Recent enrichments** lists results of the enrichment runs that completed recently.
 [Enrichments](enrichment-hub.md) add information about your customer base.
 For example, by understanding the interests and brands that they have affinity for.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]